 Lords Hill & Snailbeach Baptist Chapel

 In the late 18th century a joint congregation of Baptists and Independents met in Minsterley.
 In 1805 a united church was formed, but they separated in 1817 and for a time the Baptists met in a room over a blacksmith's shop, but this was overcrowded.
-The Earl of Tankerville granted them 3/4 of an acre of land to build a chapel on, near the mines in Snailbeach.
+About 1830 the Earl of Tankerville granted them 3/4 of an acre of land to build a chapel on, near the mines in Snailbeach.
 The foundation stone was laid on 1 May 1833 and the building was completed on 30 September, the total cost being £370. £130 had already been collected, leaving a debt of £240.
 The chapel opened on 1st October of that year.
 It has a minister's house attached to the side of the chapel (to the right), and has its own burial ground.
 The Chapel is reported to have been enlarged in 1873.
-This church is still holding services in the chapel in 2017.
+This church is still holding services in the chapel in 2020.

 Grid ref: SJ 380020.